 In order to understand what subaortic stenosis is, it is necessary to understand some normal heart anatomy.
 The heart sits more or less centrally in the chest and is divided into a left side, which receives oxygen-rich blood from the lung and pumps it to the rest of the body, and a right side, which receives “used“ blood from the body and pumps it to the lung to pick up fresh oxygen.
 Because the left side of the heart must supply blood to the whole body, its muscle is especially thick and strong.
 Blood is pumped from the left ventricle (pumping chamber) to a particularly large blood vessel called the “aorta.”
 (The aorta is the body’s largest artery.)
 The valve that separates the left ventricle from the aorta is called the “aortic valve.”
-The left ventricle narrows as it leads to the aorta and this area is called the “aortic outflow tract.”
+The left ventricle narrows as it leads to the aorta and this area is called the “left ventricular outflow tract.”

 When a puppy with SAS is born, the stenosis is very small, barely a ridge near the valve, but over the first six months of life the stenosis grows and the murmur (hopefully) becomes more apparent.

-The murmur is best heard on the left side of the chest at the level of the base of the heart.
+The murmur is best heard on the left side of the chest at the level of the base of the heart, right over the aortic valve.
 The louder the murmur, the worse the obstruction of the valve.
 The murmur is famous for radiating its sound up the carotid arteries of the neck.
 Over time, the muscle of the left ventricle thickens and grows due to the excess work it must perform.
 Eventually this interferes with the pumping chamber’s flexibility and ability to fill (see how small the chamber in the above graphic has become compared to normal).
 Abnormal muscle in the heart makes for abnormal electrical conduction in the heart and soon the heart’s normal electrical rhythm is disrupted.
 Since pumping and filling are highly coordinated electrically, when this coordination is lost, fainting spells or even sudden death during exercise can result.
 Most dogs with SAS do not survive beyond age 3 years without treatment, though dogs with milder cases can have normal life spans.
 A dog with SAS is always predisposed to electrical arrhythmia, heart failure, and infection of the abnormal aortic valve.

 RECOGNIZING THE DISEASE